 - At one point McGarrett plays his guitar.

 - There is mention of a couple of "real" phone numbers -- 734-2211, suite 53 (Dixon's Honolulu hotel room) and WAymont 2-3299 (Frank's San Francisco office).

-- Kathy Cannon (later Katherine, who plays Danno's old girl friend in the eleventh season episode A Long Time Ago, looks about 16 years old, even though she was around 27 at the time the episode was filmed.
+- Kathy Cannon (later Katherine), Muldaur's daughter, plays an old girl friend of Danno in the eleventh season episode A Long Time Ago.

 - Dolphins are seen jumping in a pool, but they are not at Sea Life Park, but seemingly in a pool at some hotel in Honolulu.